colin969/Kongregate-Patched-APIs/README.md

 ### Note on AS2 games

-AS2 games will not work on Kongregate, though I have verified the API changes work locally.

-Ruffle is also missing behaviour to properly expose the API to the game, which is currently waiting to be reviewed in this pull request: https://github.com/ruffle-rs/ruffle/pull/16210/

 Normally, the AS2 api is loaded directly and passed the game swf url via the `game_swf` parameter.
 Kongregate currently loads the game directly instead, so the API never loads at all, though this would be trivial to change back.
-The user script may be updated to provide this once the Ruffle changes have been merged.
+Matrix's script will fix this.

 ## Flash API Modifications